Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 The most sure-shot way of measuring whether your customer success endeavors are worth the work.

-The ideal situation would be that your customer success team gets your more revenue than it consumes, however, there are salaries, software prices, marketing costs, advertisement costs, and so on.
+The ideal situation would be that your customer success team gets your more revenue than it consumes, however, there are salaries, software prices, marketing sales costs, advertisement costs, and so on.
 You would need to deduct these costs from the repeal sales to determine how successful is your customer success department.

 6. Customer feedback